 Differences Between Taiwan and Thailand

-The following sections will emphasize the differences between the 2 nations in the above categories.
+The following sections will emphasize the differences between the 2 nations.

 Taiwan (臺灣/台灣) is officially known as the Republic of China (中華民國).
 Thailand is officially known as the Kingdom of Thailand (ราชอาณาจักรไทย) .